christroutner/RPi-Tracker/README.md

 # RPi-Tracker

 The RPi-tracker is a Node/Express.js application designed to run on the Raspberry Pi mini-computer.
 It uses a BU-353 USB GPS to create a simple tracking device.
-GPS coordinates are logged to SD card.
+GPS coordinates are logged to the devices SD card.
 Data can be downloaded in GeoJSON, KML, or GPX format.
 See [the project page on RPiOVN.com](http://rpiovn.com/page/simple-tracking-device) for more details.

 ## Current State
 This program is currently in pre-Alpha development.
 It's very rough.
 So far logging in GeoJSON and KML formats has been achieved.
 The next step is to get GPX format.
 After that I'll start working on the UI.